Becoming a Conscious Eater is one of the most helpful ways to stop emotional eating.

-That’s big and we’ll take it one step at a time.
+It’s big and we’ll take it one step at a time.

 Becoming a Conscious Eater is learning to reshape how you care for yourself.

-SILK – Stop.
+SILK – Stop

 This feeds the problem.

-Are the food rules you live with something like this; ‘I can’t eat ______, ______is bad, ______ leads to ______ health issue, etc?
-Have you repeated these to yourself so many times that you accept them as fact?
-If you eat one of these things do you experience shame and guilt?
+Are the food rules you live with something like this; ‘I can’t eat ______, ______is bad, ______ leads to ______ health issue, etc.?

 Your challenge is to ask yourself if you are physically hungry and if so, what is my body asking me for right now?